CrowdDynamicsLab/Stack_Exchange_Autopsy/Outline.md

    4. **Model Interpretation:** Explaining content generation in Stack Exchange websites in the light of Cobb-Douglas equation (to be found based on fitting) and diminishing return (co-limitation).
    5. **The Underlying Market Production:** How content generation in Stack Exchange websites reflect market production.
    6. **Case Study:** [*Note:* This subsection is optional.
 The purpose of this subsection is to present surprising cases (if any).]
 The curious case of websites deviating from the diminishing return.
-   7. **Uncovering Population and Content Dynamics / Relating Population and Content Dynamics to Content Generation:** content generation in the light of population (activity distribution and evolution) and content (perspective distribution and evolution) dynamics.
+   7. **Uncovering Two Key Distributions:** Content generation in the light of two key distributions, user activity and subject POV (perspective).
 We attempt to establish the hypothesis that individuals are coming with lower resources.
    8. **Forecasting Content Generation:** the effectiveness of our model in prediction task.
    9. **Model Sensitivity / Sensitivity to Time Granularity:** the effectiveness study of our model under different time granularity, e.g., day, week, month, quarter.
 5. **Discussion**